Reproject Disparity Images to 3D Point Clouds

 The chroma image contains the CbCr channels of the planar YCbCr420 compression scheme.
 A RGB color image can be created using the corresponding luma image.

-The OpenCV function cv::cvtColorTwoPlane can be used to convert corresponding luma and chroma images to BGR images:
+The LibMultiSense Utility function create_bgr_from_ycbcr420 can be used to convert corresponding luma and chroma images to BGR images.

 Create a Color 3D Point Cloud

-Each MultiSense’s main left/right stereo pair consists of two mono camera.
+Each MultiSense’s main left/right stereo pair consists of two mono cameras.
 This configuration was chosen to optimize stereo performance over a variety of environmental conditions.
 Since many applications require color images, certain models of Stereo Cameras (MultiSense S27, MultiSense S30) include a third wide angle aux color camera.
-All 3 camera have their intrinsics and extrinsics calibrated which allows for 3D points computed from the main stereo disparity can be colorized using the data from the color aux camera.
+All three cameras have their intrinsics and extrinsics calibrated, which allows 3D points computed from the main stereo disparity to be colorized using the data from the color aux camera.

 To colorize a point cloud computed from the MultiSense disparity image, each 3D point must be projected into the aux rectified color image using the aux extrinsic projection matrix.